goldbergyoni/nodebestpractices/README.md

 ## ![✔] 8.1 Use multi-stage builds for leaner and more secure Docker images

-**TL;DR:** A lot of build-time dependencies and files are not needed for running your application.
+**TL;DR:** Use multi-stage build to copy only necessary production artifacts.
+A lot of build-time dependencies and files are not needed for running your application.
 With multi-stage builds, these resources can be used during build, while the runtime environment contains only what's necessary.
-Multi-stage builds are an easy way to reduce overhead in size and vulnerabilities.
+Multi-stage builds are an easy way to get rid of overweight and security threats

 **Otherwise:** Larger images will take longer to build and ship, build-only tools might contain vulnerabilities, and secrets only meant for the build phase might be leaked.